 - Do international students attend this program?

 - Yes!
 As much as 25% of the program each year has been international.
-Students from Germany, Switzerland, France, Hong Kong, Japan and other places have all enjoyed a fabulous time at campusNYC.
+Students from Germany, Switzerland, France, Hong Kong, Japan, Russia and other places have all enjoyed a fabulous time at campusNYC.

 - Can I bring my cell phone or lap-top?

 - How do I get my welcome pack?

 - Welcome pack pdf’s are emailed to the family immediately upon registration at our premier summer cooking program.
 Nothing else is sent to you, and nothing is ever sent through the USPS snail mail.

 - How well supervised are campusNYC students?